Catalogue Browser

 Variants

-1. Nest Classes2.
-Move Method3.
-Denest Classes
+1. Nest Test Classes2.
+Move Test Method to Another Class3.
+Denest Test Classes

 Motivation